anummunirmughal/Variant-Callling-Pipeline-with-Snakemake/README.md

 # Variant-Callling-Pipeline-with-Snakemake

 This repository contains a Snakemake pipeline for variant calling from FASTQ cell line data.
-It automates the process from quality control to variant annotation using a variety of bioinformatics tools.
+It automates the process from quality control to variant annotation using various bioinformatics tools.
 Below is a comprehensive guide to installing tools, setting up data, and running the pipeline.

 ## Requirements